 Evaluation | Goods can be evaluated based on their physical characteristics. | Services can be evaluated based on customer satisfaction. |

-Goods and services are different from each other in many aspects.
-Goods have a physical existence whereas services don’t, and consumer goods are products that are purchased and used by buyers directly from a retail store.
+Goods and services are different in many ways.
+Goods have a physical existence, whereas services don’t have a physical identity, and consumer goods are products purchased and used by buyers directly from a retail store.

-Services, on the other hand, involve availing services from a service provider and involves a production process.
-In other words, goods are products that consumers purchase whereas services are those that the consumer receives.
+On the other hand, services involve availing services from a service provider and consist of a production process.
+In other words, goods are products or services that consumers purchase, whereas services are those that the consumer receives.

 Liked this post?
 Check out the complete series on Marketing